adityaramesh/gcd/notes/extended_gcd.md

 	r_i = (u_2 a + v_2 b) - (q_i u_1 a + q_i v_1 b).
 (4)

-We only need to track either $(u_1, u_2)$ or $(v_1, v_2)$, since we can compute the other mulitiplier after the algorithm terminates by using the identity
+We only need to track either $(u_1, u_2)$ or $(v_1, v_2)$, since we can compute the other mulitiplier after the algorithm terminates by using Bezout's identity, which gives

 	u_1 a + v_1 b = gcd(a, b).